InternationalTradeAdministration/developerportal/_posts/2013-08-21-market-research-library.markdown

 ###size + offset

-The **size** parameter allows you to configure the maximum amount of hits to be returned.
+The **size** parameter allows you to configure the number of results to be returned up to a maximum of 100.
 The **offset** parameter defines the offset from the first result you want to fetch.
-If the developer specifies size and offset, the API returns 10 results by default with a maximum of 100 results.
+Unless specified the API returns 10 results at a time.

 **_Example_**